 This means that the first and biggest leverage point any of us have in improving our organizations and getting massively better results is improving our ability to make confident and correct decisions, all the time.

 Through better initial decisions, we avoid problems.

 “I don’t want to be a great problem solver.
-I want to avoid problems – prevent them from happening and doing it right from the beginning.”
+I want to avoid problems — prevent them from happening by doing it right from the beginning.”

 Doing things “right from the beginning” means understanding exactly what good decision making looks like and developing deeply ingrained habits that lead to success.
 This doesn’t happen on its own, but we can help you get there.

-And the way to make better decisions is through intelligent preparation of what works.
+The way to make better decisions is through intelligent preparation and understanding how the world works.